top of page

 20221027_223442 - Copy_edited.jpg

-At the end of the passage, walk across Broad street bearing left.
-Here, a shadowy figure has been seen crossing the street at certain times of the day.
-Now enter Goldsmith's Lane.
-An old inn stood at the corner of this medieval thoroughfare that links Broad Street with High Street.
-Goldsmith's is a narrow passageway, dimly lit in winter.
 Imagine the cries from the overhanging buildings of "Watchunder" when the slops were thrown out into the street!
-This would have once been a foul, stinking place to inhabit, and locals would not walk along it after dark for fear of thieves and cut-throats.
+Once, Goldsmith's Lane would have been a foul, stinking place to inhabit, and locals would not walk along it after dark for fear of drunks, thieves and cut-throats.

 Cheyne Lane

-Cheyne Lane, another medieval passageway, linking High Street with St. Mary's Street.
-The alley curves slightly and is narrower and darker at each end.
-This is due to closely built and overhanging buildings which make it eerie after dusk.
 There are 8 visible former windows and doors leading out into the lane, their ghostly outlines can just be seen in the walls.
 Imagine eyes looking out at you every step of the way!
 At least one shop owner in this lane has reported the feeling of being continually watched!

 20220130_173354_edited.jpg